rapido-labs/silent-assassin/README.md

 $ gcloud iam service-accounts add-iam-policy-binding   --role roles/iam.workloadIdentityUser   --member "serviceAccount:${PROJECT_ID}.svc.id.goog[${NAMESPACE}/$SERVICE_ACCOUNT]" $SERVICE_ACCOUNT@${PROJECT_ID}.iam.gserviceaccount.com --project=${PROJECT_ID}
 ```

-Node-pools created after enabling WLI in the cluster can use WLI, but not the old nodepools.
+Node-pools created after enabling WLI in the cluster can use WLI, but not the old node-pools.
 If you are planning to deploy SA in a node-pool that was created before WLI was enabled, migrate it to use WLI.
 See this [link](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) for more details.

 ```
 export NODEPOOL_NAME=<nodepool-name>